We are looking forward to seeing you all again for Unity Day 2024

 Sign up to present:

-Unity Day 2024 may seem a long way off at the moment, however we are already collecting submissions for sessions:
+Unity Day 2024 may seem a long way off but we are collecting submissions for sessions, ideally by Easter 2024 so we can ask delegates to choose session choices and schedule by May 2024:

 Below are the links to Unity Day 2023 guide and content brochure for information.